ktchow1/alg/alg/03_dynprog/README.txt

 6. shortest distance - 2 travellers  (not implemented)
 7. shortest distance - bitonic tour  (not implemented)
 8. piecewise linear fitting          (iteration in matrix)
+9. bin packing                       (iteration in matrix vs iteration with region grow) <--- its defined in another header, but better classified as this group

 - for recursion in matrix, boundary case when vec size == 0
 - for iteration in matrix, boundary case when vec size == 1